sashi0034/angel-lsp/README.md

 > Note: Since it is still under development, many features of AngelScript are not fully supported.

+# TODO

+- Fix parser bugs such as '>>' in templates and '!is'.
+- Handler checking
+- Support for 'tpedef', getter and setter.
+- Formatter

 ---

 OpenSiv3D Support

 - Put [`as.predefined`](./examples/OpenSiv3D/as.predefined) directly under the workspace directory for symbol completion.